Gaius-Augustus/BRAKER/README.md

     -   Ter-Hovhannisyan, V., Lomsadze, A., Chernoff, Y.O. and Borodovsky, M. (2008).
 Gene prediction in novel fungal genomes using an ab initio algorithm with unsupervised training.
 Genome research, pages gr--081612, 2008.

--  If BRAKER was run with proteins of unknown phylogenetic distance (--epmode or --etpmode), please cite all tools that are used by the ProtHint pipeline to generate hints:
+-  If BRAKER was run with proteins of any phylogenetic distance (--epmode or --etpmode), please cite all tools that are used by the ProtHint pipeline to generate hints:

-    -   Bruna, T., Lomsadze, A., Borodovsky, M. (2020) GeneMark-EP and -EP+: automatic eukaryotic gene prediction supported by spliced aligned proteins.
-Preprint on bioarXive at doi: <https://doi.org/10.1101/2019.12.31.891218 >.
+    -   Bruna, T., Lomsadze, A., & Borodovsky, M. (2020).
+GeneMark-EP+: eukaryotic gene prediction with self-training in the space of genes and proteins.
+NAR Genomics and Bioinformatics, 2(2), lqaa026.

     -   Buchfink, B., Xie, C., Huson, D.H.
 (2015).
 Fast and sensitive protein alignment using DIAMOND.
 Nature Methods 12:59-60.